benfixit/catholic_hymnbook/content/all-people-that-on-earth-do-dwell.md

 ---
 id: 13
-title: All people that on earth do dwell
+title: All people that on earth do dwell (Psalm 100)
 ---

 1. All peo­ple that on earth do dwell,